kcx1/FixDateTime/README.md

 ## Using it

-If you would like to create a custom config file, please create a 'config.toml' file in your home directory.
-Or simply add the '-c path/to/config.toml' argument.
-See the following example:
+#### **UPDATED**
+When you run this script - it will first look for a ```FixDateTime.toml``` in the XDG_CONFIG_HOME (if set) or in the user's home directory.
+If it finds a config file - it will use that config.
+Otherwise it will copy the builtin config over to that directory to either home or XDG_CONFIG_HOME (if set)

+You can still pass an alternate config using the commandline argument.
+Simply add the '-c path/to/config.toml' argument.

+The following example shows the builtin config:

 Example Config:
 ```toml